"Girls with fat legs and skinny arms, I’m your saviour "

 Well, the truth is, fuck oestrogen.
 It may cause a slight difference.
 Hormones like oestrogen can generally affect where calories get sent, but, they still don’t affect the physiological trait of where you store fat and the underlying physiology of a fat cell.
 Your thighs, will still remain stubborn believe me.
 Even if you cleared all oestrogen, you’ll still have the same problem.
 Remember, no matter what, you are genetically wired to hold fat there.
 Sorry for rubbing it in.

 Moving on, a massive point I’d like to make is one reason I believe girls can seemingly lose fat from the upper body but seem to hold more fat lower body, is the deficit they create through diet or exercise.
-It’s always too big!! your body will just go, “ok, ill fill your deficit with fat and muscle, but no way am i touching these hips and thighs, we need these motherfucker!”
+It’s always too big!!
+It’s not that you wont eventually lose that fat, but you will have to be damn patient.

 On top of lots of cardio, women seem to go low calories with diets that incorporate low fat, low carbs, moderate protein.
 Stop right there.
 This is doubly as bad, as you can now probably imagine.
 Yes, in a deficit, your body will lose fat, but when you create such a large deficit, consistently, there is zero chance you are losing those stubborn areas.
 Once again you are putting yourself under a massive amount of stress, we are species who wants to survive, and low calories will definately put you into some form of survival (adaptive thermogenesis).
 It may let you lose some fat upper body (which it may give up freely) and it also may give up muscle tissue, because on top of that, muscle is useless when it needs to survive.
 Say you create a small deficit, a reasonable 300kcal each day from your maintenance, you have a far greater chance of losing such fat from your body.
 There are a few other considerations, but overall, a small reasonable deficit is key.
 Utilise weights, stimulate metabolically active tissue (muscle) and signal to your body an anabolic state through dietary protocols.
 Protein is massively important.
 Hey presto you’ll be well on your way to budging those last bits of fat.